noorannooran/exams/Security/review.md

   - authorized person opens the door, anyone can follow
 - Shoulder surfing

+## Application and Networking-Based Attacks
+- list and explain the different types of server-side web application attacks
+- define client-side attacks
+- explain how overflow attacks work
+- list different types of networking based attacks

+## Host, Application and Data Security

 ## Quiz 1 A&A

 1. What type of malware is heavily dependent on a user in order to spread?